-Schools, kura, early learning services and post-secondary providers can all choose to form or join a Community of Learning.
+Schools, kura, early learning services and tertiary education providers can all choose to join an existing Community of Learning.
 A board of trustees chooses whether their school or kura will join a Community of Learning.

 Last reviewed: Has this been useful?
 Give us your feedback